Learn More: Passenger Locator Form

 At the airport, you must show printed the Bolivia Passenger Locator Form (COVID-19) that we will send you through email, in order to pass the health check established by the Health Authorities.

-All travelers arriving in Bolivia must quarantine for 10 days at designated facilities at their port of arrival.
+All travelers arriving in Bolivia must self-isolate for 10 days.

 Our customers have great stories about us